taplivenetwork/taplive/docs/README.md

 3. In your Clerk dashboard, go to "API Keys" section
 4. Copy the "Secret key" for `CLERK_SECRET_KEY`
 5. Copy the "Publishable key" for `CLERK_PUBLISHABLE_KEY`

+**Setting up JWT Template in Clerk:**
+1. In your Clerk dashboard, go to "JWT Templates" section
+2. Click "Create template"
+3. Name the template "neon" (this will be used for JWT authentication)
+4. Configure the template with your desired claims and settings
+5. Save the template

 Start server:
 ```bash